 One day in the 1970s, George Lucas screened a rough cut of his new movie, Star Wars, for his influential Hollywood friends.
 And almost none of them liked it.
 The plot seemed incomprehensible, the made-up fantasy names absurd.
 Director Brian De Palma, who had just had a big hit with Carrie, made fun of everything about the film, including Princess Leia’s hairstyle: “Hey, George, what were those Danish rolls doing in the princess’s ears?”

-In June, Empire magazine published its “500 greatest ﬁlms of all time” list, chosen by a poll of 250,000 readers; Last year, Empire magazine polled 250,000 readers on the greatest films of all time; the winner was the sequel, The Empire Strikes Back, with the original also making the Top 10.
+In June, Empire magazine published its “500 greatest ﬁlms of all time” list, chosen by a poll of 250,000 readers; In 2014, Empire magazine polled 250,000 readers on the greatest films of all time; the winner was the sequel, The Empire Strikes Back, with the original also making the Top 10.
 You won’t hear people today making fun of Leia’s hair or Luke Skywalker’s disco haircut.

 Instead, we have The Force Awakens director J.J.
 Abrams, who quit the Star Trek movies to defect to the franchise he’s always loved more.
 “Star Wars is probably the most influential film of my generation,” he said in 2006.
 “Everything that any of us does is somehow directly or indirectly affected by the experience of seeing those first three films.”
 This would have surprised Alec Guinness, who wrote to a friend from the set of the first movie: “New rubbish dialogue reaches me every day, and none of it makes my character clear or even bearable.”